Coronavirus (Scotland) Act 2020

-The Coronavirus (Scotland) Act 2020 is an Act of the Scottish Parliament to make provisions during the COVID-19 pandemic.
+The Coronavirus (Scotland) Act 2020 (asp 7) is an act of the Scottish Parliament to make provisions during the COVID-19 pandemic.
 The Act complements and regulates the use of emergency powers given to Scottish Ministers under the UK Parliament's Coronavirus Act 2020.
-The Act makes many provisions to ease regulations in sectors that may struggle to meet their statutory requirements, such as the NHS, Social Security Scotland and the Scottish Courts and Tribunals Service.
+The act makes many provisions to ease regulations in sectors that may struggle to meet their statutory requirements, such as the NHS, Social Security Scotland and the Scottish Courts and Tribunals Service.

 Provisions

-The Act makes a variety of provisions to ensure continuity throughout Scotland during the Coronavirus pandemic.
+The act makes a variety of provisions to ensure continuity throughout Scotland during the Coronavirus pandemic.
 This covers a broad variety of issues within Scotland where it would be impossible for statutory requirements to be met or where regulations have become unworkable, notably in terms of: